Overview

 Conditional PM Schedules

-Your maintenance team may have instances where PMs need to be skipped to account for holidays or are only scheduled during specific seasons.
+Your maintenance team may have instances where PMs need to be skipped to account for holidays or overlapping work; or PMs that only need to be done during specific timeframes.

-Holidays are conditional PM schedules that allow you to specify a specific date or a date range for a holiday.
-Limble offers settings for common holidays observed in the US, and you can create your own.
+Holidays, which allow you to specify a specific date or date range for a holiday.
+Limble includes common US holidays for fast set up.
+You can also create your own.

-Seasons are conditional PM schedules that allow you to specify a date range so that PM tasks will only generate within the desired date range.
+Seasons, which allow you to create a date range where PM tasks will only generate within the desired date range.
 Any preventative maintenance outside the specified season’s date range is skipped.

 Stack PMs